Judd McVee

 McVee was drafted by Melbourne with their first selection and eighteenth overall in the 2022 rookie draft.
 He made his debut in the fifty point win to at the Melbourne Cricket Ground in the opening round of the 2023 season.
 He wore number 41 in his first two seasons, until changing to 4 before season 2024.
-He was traded to following the 2025 AFL season.
+He was traded to following the 2025 AFL season, along with his partner Lily Johnson, who plays in the AFL Women's league.

+McVee played his first game for Fremantle in Round 1 of the 2026 AFL season against at GMHBA Stadium.

 Statistics

-Updated to the end of 2025.
+Updated to the end of round 22, 2026.